How a Mom Went From Helping Her Daughter Successfully Apply to College to Our Top Franchisee — Three Years Running

 Little did Kim’s brother know that she and her husband, Randy, had been researching college planning businesses online for two years after the frustrating realization that their daughter could have earned a bigger scholarship with a slightly improved SAT score.
 Her brother told her the college planning advisor they had hired was interested in franchising.
-That advisor was Class 101 Founder and CEO Tom Pabin.
+That advisor was Class 101 Founder Tom Pabin.

 Kim and Randy didn’t hesitate to meet Tom to learn about the potential with Class 101, driving to meet him in Louisville, Kentucky, the halfway point between Bloomington and Lexington, just three days after her discussion with her brother.
 Less than a month later she gave notice at her job and launched her highly successful franchise with her husband, Randy, which was the first franchise location outside our founding state of Kentucky.
 The duo has received the Franchisee of the Year award for three consecutive years at Class 101’s annual convention.